MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

 Before you can complete this procedure, AD FS must be deployed on Windows Server 2016.
 For information about how to deploy AD FS, see [Deployment Guide Windows Server 2016 and 2012 R2 AD FS Deployment Guide](/windows-server/identity/ad-fs/deployment/windows-server-2012-r2-ad-fs-deployment-guide).

 Finance and Operations requires additional configuration beyond the default out-of-box configuration of AD FS.
-For the following steps, Windows PowerShell runs on a machine where the AD FS role service is installed.
+The following Windows PowerShell commands must be run on the machine where the AD FS role service is installed.
 The user account must have enough permissions to administer AD FS.
 For example, the user must have a domain administrator account.
+For complex AD FS scenarios, consult your domain administrator.

 1. Configure the AD FS identifier so that it matches the AD FS token issuer.

+  This command is related to adding new users via the **Import users** option on the **Users** page (**System adminstsration > Users > Users**) in the Finance and Operations client.

     ```powershell
     $adfsProperties = Get-AdfsProperties